Strata Global

 In road construction, the type of pavement selected plays a critical role in determining the overall performance, longevity, and maintenance needs of the road.
 Pavements are engineered to withstand the weight of traffic loads, the effects of environmental conditions, and the stresses placed on the road surface over time.
 There are three main categories of pavements: flexible pavements, rigid pavements, and composite pavements.
 Each type has distinct characteristics that make it suitable for specific applications, depending on factors such as soil conditions, traffic volume, climate, and budget considerations.

-• Flexible Pavements: Flexible pavements comprise a number of layers, and typically the top surface layer, is often made of asphalt when it comes to paved roads or highways.
+• Flexible Pavements: Flexible pavements comprise several layers, and the top surface layer is typically made of asphalt for paved roads and highways.
 Also known as the surface course, these types of pavements are flexible in nature and can accommodate small deformations in the underlying layers along with loading of different types of traffic.
 Flexible pavements distribute loads to the subgrade through a combination of layers.
 The stress is highest at the surface and gradually decreases with depth.
 They are termed “flexible” because the entire pavement structure deflects under load.

 • Rigid Pavements: These are pavements made of concrete slabs that possess high rigidity and structural strength.
-Unlike flexible pavements, rigid pavements distribute loads over a wider area of the subgrade due to their high stiffness, minimizing deformation within the slab itself.
+Unlike flexible pavements, rigid pavements distribute loads over a wide area due to their high stiffness and beam-like action.
+This significantly reduces the stress on the subgrade, which is the primary design advantage, and results in very low deflection at the pavement surface.

-• Composite Pavements: Composite pavements combine the features of both flexible and rigid pavements.
-Composite pavements combine features of both, typically by having a layer of asphalt over a concrete base, or less commonly, concrete over an existing asphalt pavement (whitetopping).
-The main intention in the design of this type of pavement is to make use of the most favorable properties of both materials on one pavement structure, combining flexibility (of the asphalt surface) with durability (of the concrete base).
+• Composite Pavements: Composite pavements combine the features of both flexible and rigid pavements, typically by having a layer of asphalt over a concrete base, or less commonly, concrete over an existing asphalt pavement (whitetopping).
+The main intention in the design of this type of pavement is to make use of the most favorable properties of both materials on one pavement structure, combining the smooth, renewable surface of asphalt with the structural strength and durability of a concrete base.

 What are the components of a road pavement?

 Road pavement is a composite structure comprising several layers, and each layer has a different function.
-These layers are primarily responsible for the two aspects of the road pavement: stability and water resistance.
+These layers work together to provide structural support to carry traffic loads for a specified design life.
+Key functions that contribute to this include providing stability and water resistance.
 Asphalt (or other binders/sealers) binds aggregate layers (in flexible pavements) or seals the surface, helping to protect the road from bad weather and water infiltration.
 Explaining these factors is vital in understanding the whole layout and operation of a road.

 SGP StrataGrid reinforced section to increase longevity of the pavements

-• Subgrade: Technically, the subgrade is the native soil or prepared fill beneath the pavement structure; it is the foundation upon which the pavement is built.
-The subgrade is the prepared natural ground or fill that forms the foundation of the pavement.
+• Subgrade: The subgrade is the native soil or prepared fill that has been compacted to form the foundation upon which the pavement structure is built.
 A subbase layer, if used, is placed on top of the subgrade.
-Most of the time, the strength and load-bearing capacity of the subgrade decide the extent to which the overlying pavement structure will stand.
+The strength and load-bearing capacity of the subgrade are critical factors that determine the performance and durability of the overlying pavement structure.
 Weak subgrade conditions can result in the rutting of the overlying pavement and thus reduce its lifespan.
 Hence it is necessary to test the soil first and take proper measures to strengthen the soil quality before constructing a pavement.
 Geosynthetic materials like geogrids and geocells are effective methods for strengthening the subgrade soil, often used based on site requirements and engineering design.

 • Wearing course: The top course, the wearing course of the pavement, comes in direct contact with the traffic and seals the surface.
 It is mainly constructed out of asphalt or concrete, which is selected depending on factors like expected traffic loads, environmental conditions, and maintenance considerations.
 The properties of the wearing course material, like its durability and skid resistance, are key characteristics for safety and a comfortable ride.
 The material selection is dependent on parameters such as traffic volume, climate, and aesthetics.
 For instance, asphalt is usually the choice for highways and residential roads, whereas concrete is the typical option for high-traffic areas like airport runways and central boulevards.